Cincinnati Divorce and Bankruptcy Law Services

 If you have significant marital debts and are thinking about getting a divorce, you need sound legal advice.
 You need to make sure that your jointly held debts do not become solely your responsibility.

-If you are facing divorce and possible bankruptcy in southwest Ohio or northern Kentucky, Zingarelli Law Office can help you coordinate your divorce proceedings and financial concerns.
+If you are facing divorce and possible bankruptcy in southwest Ohio or northern Kentucky, The Law Firm of Droder & Miller can help you coordinate your divorce proceedings and financial concerns.
 Our experienced bankruptcy attorneys work hard to protect our clients’ interests regarding marital debts.
 If bankruptcy is the right solution for you, we can advise you regarding issues of timing and provisions that should be included in your divorce agreement.
-Our divorce attorney can also help directly with your divorce proceeding.

 Before you you enter into settlement negotiations or you decide to file for bankruptcy, contact our law firm today for a no-obligation consultation about divorce and bankruptcy.